pnp/sp-dev-fx-webparts/samples/react-team-creator/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|October 17, 2018|Initial release
+1.1|November 19, 2018|Upgrade to SPFx v1.7.0, updated to use v1.0 MS Graph endpoints

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**